chengsun/ep/docs/Diary.md

 -------
 * I successfully compiled and tested my program on Windows.
 * I started using git to keep track of older versions of my code and my documents.
 * I started implementing a mesh representation based on [this blog post][ryg halfedge-redux].
+This will be used for "solid" (i.e. non-fluid) stuff, such as the landscape.

 14/1/13 *(~1 hour)*
 -------